Code-Institute-Submissions/GurraT-LittleS/README.md

 ######

+### Step 5.
+Implementing code for Profilepage.html using index.html as template
+#### Following change was done on the template to create profilepage.html
+1. Head
+    - Changed text-content in Title

+2. Header
+    - Kept as the template

+3. Main Section
+    - Added three buttom above first Title-section
+    - Removed upper_section div with its content

+4. Sub Section
+    - Kept as the template

+5. Footer
+    - Kept as the template

+### Step 6.
+Implementing code for Aboutthebuilding.html using index.html as template
+#### Following change was done on the template to create profilepage.html
+1. Head
+    - Changed text-content in Title

+2. Header
+    - Kept as the template

+3. Main Section
+    - Added a Section Dic called board_section in top of this section
+    - Added the text-content "Board of Management and Executive Committee" to board_section
+    - Added a table with information of the Boardmember below the text-content mentoined above
+    - Changed column-size for the div in the upper-section so image was presented above text-content at all devices types
+    - Changed the positioning of image and text middle section depending on device (image right of text-content at large device and above text-content at medium and smaller devices)

+4. Sub Section
+    - Kept as the template

+5. Footer
+    - Kept as the template

+### Step 7.
+Testing Design and Responsiveness of Profile.html and Aboutthebuilding.html
+#### Followed same procedure as Step 2.
+(Testing Design and Responsiveness of index.html)

+    - Adjusted alignment of Header Icon
+    - Adjusted the margin between text and image contents
+    - Set underlines to Title_section
+    - Adjusted colortheme
+    - Sat meta tags to Header

 <!--
 1. At early stage lighthouse and google inspections tool will be used, to assure for good and stable design -check
 2. After assuring stable visual appealing design the commited code will be deployed through GITHUB masterbranch, -check